ivuorinen/starred/README.md

 - [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern-design LLMs/AI chat framework.
 Supports Multi AI Providers( OpenAI / Claude 3 / Gemini / Ollama / Bedrock / Azure / Mistral / Perplexity ), Multi-Modals (Vision/TTS) and plugin system.
 One-click FREE deployment of your private ChatGPT chat application.
 - [lynchjames/obsidian-mind-map](https://github.com/lynchjames/obsidian-mind-map) - An Obsidian plugin for displaying markdown notes as mind maps using Markmap.
 - [mProjectsCode/obsidian-media-db-plugin](https://github.com/mProjectsCode/obsidian-media-db-plugin) - A plugin that can query multiple APIs for movies, series, anime, games, music and wiki articles, and import them into your vault.
+- [mathieudutour/github-tag-action](https://github.com/mathieudutour/github-tag-action) - A Github Action to automatically bump and tag master, on merge, with the latest SemVer formatted version.
+Works on any platform.
 - [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [mdelobelle/metadatamenu](https://github.com/mdelobelle/metadatamenu) - For data management enthusiasts : type and manage the metadata of your notes.
 - [metricsgraphics/metrics-graphics](https://github.com/metricsgraphics/metrics-graphics) - A library optimized for concise and principled data graphics and layouts.